 From day one, it is imperative that employees know exactly what is expected of them in all aspects of the job.
 This includes professional goals that are clearly defined, the metrics for the performance review program, employee behavior, attendance, company culture guidelines and communication expectations.
 Written agreements are best and set the stage for success.

 Based on your organization and the employee, assess their professional goals on either a weekly, bi-weekly or monthly basis.
 This is important to have when it’s time for the performance appraisal, instead of pulling from recent information days before the review, which tends to lead to an ineffective poor review meeting.
 Aim to set developmental goals using these three best tactics:

 - Clearly state how you will evaluate the employee’s performance.
 Will this be done at the end of each week in an emailed report that is then discussed monthly and quarterly?

-- Goals should be kept to around five or six achievements, and relate to both professional developments and specific job performance goals.
-This proves your investment in them and builds their trust, leaving you with a motivated, committed, well-educated, and successful employee.
+- Goals should be kept to around five or six achievements, and relate to both professional development and specific job performance goals.
+This demonstrates your investment in the employee and builds their trust, leaving you with a motivated, committed, well-educated, and successful employee.

 - Disclose with the employee on how their personal success is a building block that fits into long-term company goals.
 Employees want to feel their contributions are making a difference toward the larger picture.

 2. Record and Analyze Employee Performance Evaluations